 Bollinger Bands® is a great indicator.
 There are thousands of traders around the world who use and trust this indicator religiously.
 I am one of the Bollinger Bands fans because it works.
 If you are new to this indicator and you don’t know the basics of using it, we already have some good articles on it on this website that I recommend you to read them first and then come back to this page to learn about Bollinger Bands Squeeze or BB Squeeze which is an important trading strategy: How to Use Bollinger Bands in Forex and Stock Trading

 Bollinger Bands Squeeze is a great chart pattern that enables you to locate strong and profitable trade setups.
-When the market becomes too slow and there is a low volatility, the price moves sideways and the Bollinger upper and lower bands become so close to each other.
-This is called “Bollinger Bands Squeeze”.
-You can see it on all time frames very frequently, specially the shorter ones like 15min.
+When markets become too slow and there is a low volatility, the price moves sideways and Bollinger upper and lower bands become so close to each other.
+This is called “Bollinger Bands Squeeze“.
+You can see it on all time frames very frequently, especially the shorter ones like 15min.

 Sometimes Bollinger Bands Squeeze is continued for several candlesticks, and sometimes it is only for a few to few candlesticks.
 It really doesn’t matter how many candlesticks are inside the squeezed Bollinger Bands.
 Something that matters is that such a market is not going to remain calm and quiet forever, and this low volatility will be followed by a strong movement finally.
-This strong movement can be so profitable for the traders if they enter on time.
+This strong movement can be so profitable for traders, if they enter the markets on time.

-Now I am going to show you a few of the Bollinger Bands Squeeze trade setups and the way you could take them.
+Now, I am going to show you a few of Bollinger Bands Squeeze trade setups and the way you could take them.

-The blow chart shows a BB Squeeze example formed on EUR/USD 15min chart.
-You can see these kinds of patterns on the 5min and 15min charts a lot, and BB Squeeze is one of the most important strategies that many of the day traders use to trade.
-The below screenshot shows you how profitable these trade setups are.
+The chart below shows a BB Squeeze example formed on EUR/USD 15min chart.
+You can see these kinds of patterns on the 5min and 15min charts a lot, and BB Squeeze is one of the most important strategies that many of day traders use to trade.
+The screenshot below shows you how profitable these trade setups are.

-When should we enter the market when Bollinger Bands Squeeze forms on the charts?
+When should we enter the market after Bollinger Bands Squeeze forms on the charts?